 In my guide book (nudge! nudge!)
-I detail and map 15 different trails from all over the island
+I detail and map 16 different trails from all over the island.
+All of them have been coded with the unique Yakumonkey trail coding system.

 Many visitors are interested in one of the three key trails which head into the interior of the island to visit Jomon sugi and Mt.Miyanoura.
 You will find a brief description of them in the links below.
 In great detail however (cough! cough!) in my guide book.